Distillation of Indistinguishable Photons: Abstract

 \section{Abstract}

 A reliable source of identical (indistinguishable) photons is a prerequisite for exploiting interference effects, which is a necessary component for linear optical based quantum computing, and applications thereof such as Boson sampling.
 Generally speaking, the degree of distinguishability will determine the efficacy of the particular approach, for example by limiting the fidelity of constructed resource states, or reducing the complexity of an optical circuits output distribution.
-It is therefore of great practical relevance to engineer sources of highly indistinguishable photons.
-Inspired by magic state distillation, we present a protocol using standard linear optics (such as beamsplitters) which can be used to increase the indistinguishability of a photon source, to arbitrary accuracy.
-In particular, in the asymptotic limit of small error, we show that using 9 (16) photons one can distill a single purer photon, with error decreasing by $1/3$ ($1/4$) per iteration.
-We demonstrate the scheme is robust to detection errors (such as dark counts) to second order.
+It is therefore of great practical relevance to engineer heralded sources of highly {pure and} indistinguishable photons.
+Inspired by magic state distillation, we present a protocol using standard linear optics which can be used to increase the indistinguishability of a photon source, to arbitrary accuracy.
+In particular, in the asymptotic limit of small error $\epsilon$, to reduce the error to $\epsilon' < \epsilon$ requires $O((\epsilon/\epsilon')^2)$ photons. {We demonstrate the scheme is robust to detection and control errors in the optical components, and discuss the effect of other error sources.}

 \textit{Introduction--} Linear optical quantum computing (LOQC) is an attractive paradigm for realizing fault-tolerance, since photons in free space have extremely long coherence times, and can be manipulated via high fidelity linear optics which may not require the same level of cooling as other approaches \cite{LOQC-review-2007}.
 In LOQC, qubits are constructed out of photons which can exist in two modes, common choices being spatial modes, or using the polarization degrees of freedom.
-Fault tolerance can in principle be achieved via the KLM protocol (named after the authors Knill, Laflamme and Milburn) with sufficient numbers of qubits and using error correction \cite{KLM}, or using cluster states in a measurement-based approach to quantum computing \cite{one-way-QC, deterministic-LOQC, nielsen-opticalQC, one-way, mbqc,LOQC-review-2007}.
+Fault tolerance can in principle be achieved via the {Knill-Laflamme-Milburn (KLM)} protocol with sufficient numbers of qubits and using error correction \cite{KLM}, or using cluster states in a measurement-based approach to quantum computing \cite{one-way-QC, deterministic-LOQC, nielsen-opticalQC, one-way, mbqc,LOQC-review-2007,fusion-based}.